Other common name(s): acupuncture therapy, Zhenjiu, electroacupuncture, sonopuncture

 Sonopuncture is similar to acupuncture, but needles are not used.
 Instead, an ultrasound device that transmits sound waves is applied to the body's acupoints.
 Sonopuncture is sometimes combined with tuning forks and other vibration devices.
 Proponents claim this approach is useful to treat many of the same disorders as acupuncture.

 Electroacupuncture is considered an enhanced version of traditional acupuncture.
 It uses tiny electrical charges, with or without needles, to stimulate the same acupoints that are used in traditional acupuncture (see Transcutaneous Electrical Nerve Stimulation).
 Electroacupuncture devices are sometimes promoted for diagnosis or testing.

 In acupressure, a popular variation of acupuncture, therapists press on acupoints with their fingers instead of using needles.
-This technique is used by itself or as part of an entire system of manual healing, such as in shiatsu (see Acupressure, Shiatsu, and Other Asian Bodywork).
+This technique is used by itself or as part of an entire system of manual healing, such as in shiatsu.

 In other variations of acupuncture, heat, friction, suction, magnets, or laser beams are directed to acupoints (see Electromagnetic Therapy and Cold Laser Therapy).
 Acupuncture is sometimes used along with less well-known traditional healing techniques, such as moxibustion (see Moxibustion) and cupping (see Cupping).
 Acupuncture may sometimes be referred to as Zhenjiu, which is the standard Mandarin word for needle.